Ongoing support

 Stay informed, not overwhelmed

-Critical service issues that affect your build are raised quickly.
-Non-urgent changes — like upcoming deprecations or platform updates — are gathered into a regular digest, written for both technical and non-technical audiences.
+Critical changes that affect your build are raised quickly.
+Non-urgent updates — like upcoming deprecations or platform changes — are gathered into a regular digest, written for both technical and non-technical audiences.

 03